mortal123/autonlp_starting_kit/README.md

 python run_local_test.py -dataset_dir='AutoDL_sample_data/DEMO' -code_dir='AutoDL_sample_code_submission'
 ```
 You can change the argument `dataset_dir` to other datasets (e.g. the five
-offline datasets we provide).
+practice datasets we provide).
 On the other hand,
 you can also modify the directory containing your other sample code
 (`model.py`).

-## Download offline datasets
+## Download practice datasets
-We provide 5 offline datasets for participants.
+We provide 5 practice datasets for participants.
 They can use these datasets to:
 1. Do local test for their own algorithm;
 2. Enable meta-learning.

-You may refer to [codalab site](https://autodl.lri.fr/competitions/35#learn_the_details-get_data) for offline datasets.
+You may refer to [codalab site](https://autodl.lri.fr/competitions/35#learn_the_details-get_data) for practice datasets.

 Unzip the zip file and you'll get 5 datasets.